-This easy keto mushroom soup is super creamy without being overly rich.
+This easy keto mushroom soup recipe is super creamy.
 It tastes so much better than any store bought cream of mushroom soup!
-A satisfying and healthy low carb soup that's ready in under 30 minutes and only 5.1g net carbs per serving.
+A satisfying and healthy meal that's ready in under 30 minutes.

 Ready-made soups may be convenient, but they often contain hidden sugars and carbs plus preservatives.
 In my opinion, homemade soups always win.
-Not only are they healthier because you're using fresh low carb ingredients, they always taste so much better too!
+They are healthier, fresher and taste better.

 - Mushrooms - white or brown mushrooms.
-Whether it's baby bella, cremini or portobello - all work!
-Make sure they are cleaned and cubed
+I use baby bella, cremini or portobello.
+Make sure they are cleaned and cubed.
+To save time, you can also buy pre-sliced mushrooms.

 - Garlic - Fresh is always best!